 Calling the Constitutional Convention

 Once 34 state legislatures have submitted applications, Congress is expected to call the convention.
-Article V imposes this duty, but it is important to be honest: this obligation has never been tested in court, and its precise enforceability is disputed among constitutional scholars.
+Article V of the current Constitution creates this duty, but it is important to be honest: this obligation has never been tested in court, and experts on the Constitution disagree about whether Congress can legally be forced to act on it.
 Congress has never actually called an Article V convention.
-There is no court-established mechanism to compel it.
-What constrains Congress is not a guaranteed legal trigger but intense political pressure, public visibility, and the full weight of a constitutional duty that will be on the record for every member who votes to ignore it.
+No court has ever established a process to make it happen.
+What keeps Congress from ignoring this duty is not a guaranteed legal tripwire — it is intense public pressure, full visibility, and the weight of a constitutional duty that will be on the record for every member who votes to ignore it.

 It is important to understand what this process does and does not require: